 Note that each time the minimum wage is updated, the labor law poster must be replaced in the workplace.
 A labor law poster subscription service will automatically provide updated mandatory notices that need to be posted for employees as additional changes take place with Georgia’s state or local laws.

-If an employee feels that they have been paid a wage rate lower than the state minimum wage requires, they may choose to take legal action.
+If an employee feels that he or she has been paid a wage rate lower than the state minimum wage requires, the employee may choose to take legal action.

-In the case that an employee seeks legal action, the employee must file a civil action lawsuit in a superior court within three years so that they may recover the difference between the amount they were paid and the minimum wage.
+In the case that an employee seeks legal action, the employee must file a civil action lawsuit in a superior court within three years so that he or she may recover the difference between the amount he or she was paid and the minimum wage.

 Businesses struggling to maintain minimum wage compliance or manage payroll may want to consider outsourcing payroll to a Georgia payroll services company.
 Areas for additional knowledge and learning include the basics of payroll and what to know about modern payroll software.